How to Make a Cheap Dollhouse Roofing

 Make an Attic Window with Stained Glass

-If you have an attic window or skylight then you would want to get those pieces ready after all your roof shingles have been glued down.
+Prepare those pieces if you have an attic window or skylight.
+Do this after all your roof shingles are glued down.
 My Dollhouse Round Window w/Interior Trim and Glass was first painted with a few coats of white acrylic paint.

 The plastic “glass” insert was already taken out to paint the wooden trim.
 I didn’t want to leave it blank but to spruce it up, like turning it into a stained glass piece.
 You can buy special pre-made stained glass inserts online, but they cost more money.
 I had a perfectly good piece of plexiglass, so I made my own for free.

 First, I cleaned it from all debris and fingerprints.
 Then using a penny, I made concentric circles around the plexiglass with a fine tip Sharpie.
 Next, I colored in the parts with different colored Sharpie markers.
 The coloring will rub out the Sharpie black lines, so color with care.
 Mine ended up turning out in the picture.
-Lastly, using light glue, I attached the dried, stained glass into the painted window trim and pushed it through the pre-cut hole in my shingled roof.
+Lastly, I used light glue to attach the dried, stained glass to the painted window trim.
+Then I pushed it through the pre-cut hole in my shingled roof.

 Using Roof Trims to Finish